dysfunc/observify/README.md

 * [Istanbul](https://github.com/deepsweet/istanbul-instrumenter-loader)

 ## Install
-You can install via NPM or Bower
+You can install Observify using NPM or Bower

 **NPM**
 ```js